Handicap

 2. You can setup an account through a local golf course (typically $40-50/year) for access to all USGA amateur events and possibly other discounts/course events.
 You can do this through the link above and select a specific course.

 3. The Chapter's Handicap Chair can setup a Chapter account which provides score keeping and handicap index only.
-This is $30/year and does not allow you to participate in the amateur tournaments.
+This is $30/year and does not allow you to participate in the amateur tournaments sponsored by the USGA.

 I just enter my scores, right?